 There was an unexpected surprise this year.
 Around May I discovered Mixcloud and, naturally, I signed myself up.
 Not long after SideTracked resurfaced in a brand new 30-45 minute internet format.
 Since then Stephen Hawking has become a woman, I’ve been cursed by Angela Lansbury, unleashed a nuclear apocalypse, been on a bus ride around the world and had a visit from Jimmy Cliff.
 But the song I’ve chosen has a significance as this was what made me realise it was back.
 When I finished listening through to the end of the first show and this began and I knew Sidetracked was home again.

 Jake Bugg- Two Fingers

 My discovery of Jake Bugg was nothing short of serendipity.
-It was just an accident as I was looking for something else on the iTunes store and i just saw an advert for his album.
-I decided i could do no worse than have a quick listen and i was just bowled over… This guy was nothing short of amazing and i couldn’t stop listening.
+It was just an accident as I was looking for something else on the iTunes store and I just saw an advert for his album.
+I decided i could do no worse than have a quick listen and I was bowled over.
+This guy was nothing short of amazing and I couldn’t stop listening.
 This is by far my favourite though: